drseg/swift-fsm/README.md

 ```

-There is no way to distinguish different `condition` statements, as the `() -> Bool` blocks are inherently opaque.
-From a logical evaluation point of view, they are invisible.
-What therefore remains is two statements `define(.locked) { when(.coin) | ... }` that both transition to different states - the FSM has no way to understand which one to call, and must therefore `throw`.
+There is no way to distinguish different `condition` statements, as `() -> Bool` is opaque.
+What remains is two statements `define(.locked) { when(.coin) | ... }` that both transition to different states - the FSM has no way to decide which one to call, and will therefore `throw`.

 ### Runtime Errors

-In order to preserve performance, `turnstile.handleEvent(event:predicates:)` performs minimal error handling as it will be called repeatedly.
+To preserve performance, `turnstile.handleEvent(event:predicates:)` has no error handling.
 Therefore, passing in `Predicate` instances that do not appear anywhere in the transition table will not error.
-Nonetheless, the FSM will be unable to perform any transitions, as it will not contain any statements that match the given, unexpected `Predicate` instance.
-It is the caller’s responsibility to ensure that the predicates passed to `handleEvent` and the predicates used in the transition table are of the same type and number.
+Nonetheless, the FSM will be unable to perform any transitions, as it will not contain any statements that match the unexpected `Predicate`.
+It is the caller’s responsibility to ensure that predicates passed to `handleEvent` and predicates used in the transition table are of the same type and number.

-`try turnstile.buildTable { }` does perform error handling to make sure the table is syntactically and semantically valid.
-In particular, it ensures that all `matching` statements are valid, and that there are no duplicate transitions and no logical clashes between transitions.
+`try turnstile.buildTable { }` performs significant error handling to make sure the table is syntactically and semantically valid.

-In addition to the runtime errors thrown by the basic syntax, the expanded syntax also throws the following errors:
+Expanded syntax also throws the following additional errors:

 #### Matching Error

-There are two ways one might inadvertently create an invalid `matching` statement.
-The first is within a single statement:
+There are two ways to create an invalid `matching` statement.
+The first is with a single statement:

 ```swift
 matching(A.a, and: A.b) // 💥 error: cannot match A.a AND A.b simultaneously